sharmine-s/sql-databases/pills/setting_up_database_project.md

 end
 ```

+Running the main file should output a list of records to the terminal.

 ## You're all set!

 Time to have a break and get yourself a hot drink.

 The next step might be to start [designing your database tables](../resources/single_table_design_recipe_template.ed.md), or [test-drive classes to interact with these tables](../resources/repository_class_recipe_template.ed.md).
 Happy coding!

+## Troubleshooting

+If you get a SQL error, use the error message to find out what went wrong — make sure the database name is correct, and that there are no syntax errors in the SQL query.

+If you spent some time debugging this setup, and you're not sure of what the problem is, ask your coach.

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->